 The summer is the perfect time to transform your playing.
 To zero in on the essential skills that get passed over during the rest of the year and to focus intently on the holes in your musicianship that are hindering your progress.

 You’re not going to improve unless you devote time to mastering fundamental skills and strengthening the building blocks of your musicianship.
 Remember, the term fundamentals doesn’t mean “easy” or for “beginners.”
 It means important, essential, and necessary for becoming a proficient musician.

-Today we’re going to show you 4 areas that you should be practicing on your summer vacation if you actully want to play better solos.
+Today we’re going to show you 4 areas that you should be practicing on your summer vacation if you actually want to play better solos.